rackerlabs/support-how-to/content/cloud-monitoring/about-the-rackspace-monitoring-agent.md

 Once the agent is installed on your Cloud Server, it immediately provides CPU, Filesystem, and Memory metrics.
-You can manage the agent using either the Cloud Control panel or the Monitoring API, which you can learn about by reading the [***Rackspace Monitoring API Developer Guide***](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/ "Rackspace Monitoring API Developer Guide").
+You can manage the agent using either the Cloud Control panel or the Monitoring API, which you can learn about by reading the [Rackspace Monitoring API Developer Guide](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/ "Rackspace Monitoring API Developer Guide").

 -